 - Sear.
 (Optional, but awesome step).
 Either increase the heat on the grill you’re using to 450 degrees F or start up a charcoal or gas grill and get that temp up to 450 degrees F. Carefully remove the pork steaks from the pan and place them on the hot grill.
 Cook the pork steaks over high heat for 4-5 minutes per side, basting with the pan drippings, until you achieve some nice char and caramelization on the outside of the pork steaks.

-- Remove from the grill, rest for at least 10-15 minutes, and serve.
+- Rest and serve.
+Remove from the grill, rest for at least 10-15 minutes, and serve.

 BBQ Must Haves